e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/New Graffoc.md

 *   Spellstream Aqueducts: A system of overhead aqueducts that use magic to transport an endless supply of water throughout the city.
 *   Glyphwall District: A section of the city that is dedicated to the wizarding community and contains the wizard's guild halls, wizard shops, wizard-only taverns, wizard housing, and other facilities.
 The district is home to Arcane Libraries, research and development centers, and [[The Glyphwall]], a wall covered in arcane runes that serves as a communication hub for the wizarding community.
-*   Song-gates: Large arches around the city that function as portals to 9 cities in [[Updated Journals/[WA] Countries/Barban|Barban]].
+*   Song-gates: Large arches around the city that function as portals to 9 cities in [[Barban|Barban]].
 The gates are powered by a combination of bardic and wizardly magic and allow for easy travel between the cities.
 *   Whisper Walls: Walls covered with arcane glyphs that allow for telepathic communication between people touching the same glyph at different locations.
 *   Plagueward Spires: Magical towers built into the city walls that create a magical barrier against vermin, including many bloodsucking insects.